-An established real estate owner, operator and developer with a portfolio worth more than $60 billion made the decision to sponsor a new real estate investment fund and engaged an established transfer agent for operational assistance.
-A publicly traded preferred stock REIT that would be listed on the NASDAQ exchange was the investment product.
+An established real estate developer, operator and fund sponsor with a portfolio worth more than $60 billion made the decision to sponsor a new real estate investment fund and engaged an established transfer agent for operational assistance.
+A publicly-traded preferred stock REIT that would be listed on the NASDAQ exchange was the investment product.
 However, the fund’s sponsor wanted private investors to have access to the fund’s preferred shares (Series A) via the advisor-assisted alternative investment market.

 There was no natural transfer agent provider to support this hybrid architecture.
 The investors in the Series A shares could not be accommodated on the investor ledger maintained by the client’s transfer agent for publicly-traded shares.
 Data for shares that were non-traded would be compiled using a different distribution method and in a different format than data for shares that were traded publicly.
-The Series A investor data would not work within the transfer agent’s system technology criteria.
+The Series A investor data was incompatible with the transfer agent’s system technology criteria.

-The investor information for the Series A shares would also need to be kept separate from any potential public trading in the transfer agent system.
-The private shares could never be traded publicly.
-The investor ledger environment utilized by the transfer agency could not be configured to accommodate this bifurcated investor roster.
-The transfer agency believed the arrangement to be operationally impracticable despite the fact that the client’s fund formation document permitted both sets of investors to participate in the fund.
+Another issue: the investor information for the Series A shares would also need to be kept strictly separate from any potential public trading in the transfer agent system of record.
+There could be no potential for the private shares ever to be traded publicly.
+The investor ledger environment utilized by the transfer agent could not be configured to accommodate this bifurcated investor roster.
+The transfer agent considered the arrangement to be operationally unfeasible despite the fact that the client’s fund formation document permitted both sets of investors to participate in the fund.
 The technology at hand was unable to support such a structure.
 If it were to be possible for both private and public investors to contribute capital to the same fund, a creative solution would need to be developed.

 A New Position for the Transfer Agent

 Phoenix American would stand in for the Series A investors and service their needs as a sub-transfer agent.
-Phoenix American would be listed as an omnibus account on behalf of all Series A investors on the publicly-traded transfer agency’s investor ledger.
-The hundreds of non-traded Series A shareholders taking part in the fund would be collectively represented as “Phoenix Transfer, Inc. as transfer agent and not as record owner,” showing an omnibus balance representing all of the Series A investor holdings.
+Phoenix American would be listed as an omnibus account on behalf of all Series A investors on the publicly-traded transfer agent’s investor ledger.
+The several hundred of non-traded Series A shareholders taking part in the fund would be collectively represented as “Phoenix Transfer, Inc. as transfer agent and not as record owner,” showing an omnibus balance representing all of the Series A investor holdings.

-The publicly traded transfer agent would make omnibus payments to Phoenix American on behalf of all of the Series A investors.
+The publicly traded transfer agent would make omnibus distribution payments to Phoenix American on behalf of all of the Series A investors.
 Then, Phoenix American would distribute funds to the Series A investors according to allocations.
-All transfer agent services offered by Phoenix American would be available to the Series A investors.
-The shareholders of the publicly traded shares would be served by the publicly-traded transfer agent.
-There would not be any chance for any Series A shares to be traded publicly.
-The investor ledger would contain two well-serviced but separate groups of fund investors.
+New investment onboarding and all transfer agent services offered by Phoenix American would be performed for the Series A investors.
+The shareholders of the publicly-traded shares would be served by the publicly-traded transfer agent.
+There would be no possibility for any Series A shares to be traded publicly.
+The investor ledger would contain two well-serviced but strictly separated groups of fund investors.

 The client sponsor and its investors both benefited from the implementation of this solution.
 Millions of dollars of additional capital were contributed to the fund and hundreds of additional investors were able to participate.
 This was the first time a transfer agent had employed this structure.
-It significantly increased the variety of sales distribution options that investment fund sponsors might choose to deploy
+It significantly contributed to the variety of sales distribution options that investment fund sponsors might choose to deploy.

 Innovation in Transfer Agent Services Focused on Client Success